Mangun10/model-monitoring-dashboard/sample_external_project/README.md

 **❌ "No project code found in CI output"**

 - Check if training script prints the expected format
-- Verify MongoDB connection string is set
+- Verify dashboard API is accessible
 - Look for errors in GitHub Actions logs

 **❌ "Workflow fails on dependencies"**